RomayLala/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script creates a directory named my_first_directory in the /tmp/ directory.
 This script will move the file betty from /tmp/ to /tmp/my_first_directory.
 This script will delete the file betty is in /tmp/my_first_directory.
+This script will delete the directory my_first_directory that is in the /tmp directory.
+This script changes the working directory to the previous one.